Minutes of the Archives Partnership Trust

 Investment Committee Members Present

-John Hanna, Jr., Board Chair; Harold N. Iselin; and Rosemary S. Vietor (all attending telephonically)
+Barbara Brinkley, Board Treasurer and Committee Chair; John Hanna, Jr., Board Chair; and Stephen Pagano (all attending telephonically)

-Robert Bullock, President; and Jill Rydberg, Board Assistant Treasurer and Administrative Officer/Director of Prospect Research
+Christine W. Ward, Assistant Commissioner for the State Archives and Trust Executive Officer; Robert Bullock, Trust President; and Jill Rydberg, Board Assistant Treasurer and Administrative Officer/Director of Prospect Research

 Paul Murray, First Vice President, Investments, Janney Montgomery Scott LLC (attending telephonically)